• Skip to primary navigation

 • 🥡 Storing & Reheating

-For this recipe, it’s all about a nice fresh split lamb breast and my mouthwatering lamb rub.
-The bold mix of spices and seasonings is outstanding.
-You may want to try using it on your chicken, fish, or beef dishes as well.
+This recipe uses a split lamb breast and a DIY lamb rub.
+The mix of spices and seasonings is really strong and tasty.
+You might also like to use it on chicken, fish, or beef dishes.

-• Lamb Breast – The star of the show!
-Talk to your butcher if you don’t normally buy lamb and they’ll help you pick out the juiciest portion.
-You can also read more about selecting lamb meat here.
+• Lamb Breast – The star of the show.
+Talk to your butcher if you don’t normally buy lamb, and they’ll help you pick out the juiciest portion.
+You can also read more about selecting lamb meat.

-• Olive Oil – Coat the lamb breast with a good quality extra virgin olive oil.
-The taste makes a difference and a little goes a long way.
+• Olive Oil – Coat the lamb breast with extra virgin olive oil.
+The taste makes a difference, and a little goes a long way.
+(You can use coconut oil as well)

 • Lamb Rub – An awesome combo of salt, parsley, rosemary, oregano, sage, orange peel, onion powder, and smoked paprika.
-It makes every morsel so flavorful and fantastic!
+It makes every bite so flavorful.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*